hannibal002/SkyHanni/CONTRIBUTING.md

 Some changes don't fit any categories.
 E.g. when reverting pull requests or doing quick fixes to PRs merged immediately beforehand but not yet released in a beta.
 To tell the changelog build this, write either `exclude_from_changelog` or `ignore_from_changelog` in one line.
+Make sure such pull requests have a good explanation in the **What** section.

 ## Coding Styles and Conventions